Lie

 ideology or force in and of itself.

-Anyone can use it, and the idea that you can wage a "war" against it is as
+Anyone can use it, and the idea that you can wage a "war" against it

 dishonest as the idea behind the "War on Drugs."
 The use of food as a